-Tualatin Valley Creates offer opportunities for artists and arts organizations to grow their skills and knowledge through professional development workshops.
+Tualatin Valley Creates offers opportunities for artists and arts organizations to grow their skills and knowledge through professional development workshops.

-For 2019, we are partnering with the Hillsboro Cultural Arts Division and the Beaverton Arts Program to offer the Creative Impact Workshop Series which will offer a wide variety of professional development opportunities for artists and people in the creative industries.
+We are partnering with the Hillsboro Cultural Arts Division and the Beaverton Arts Program for a second year to offer the Creative Impact Workshop Series which encompasses a wide variety of professional development opportunities for artists and people in the creative industries.

 Check out the information below for more details.